Genetic Counselling

 Infertility, sterility or fetal loss.

-When a woman tries to achieve pregnancy at an age of 35 years old or older, as well as in certain systemic conditions such as maternal malnutrition, epilepsy and diabetes mellitus.
+When a woman intends to achieve pregnancy at 35 years of age or more; as well as in the presence of certain systemic maternal conditions such as malnutrition, epilepsy, and diabetes mellitus.

-When it’s known that they are carriers of a common genetic disease such as cystic fibrosis.
+When it is known if one is a carrier of a relatively common genetic condition, such as cystic fibrosis.

 Behavioral problems of genetic origin, such as schizophrenia.